syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Macros.md

 * SkipOnSave

 ### Remove(string name)
 Macro process exist in the Vba project’s code modules.
-Inorder to remove a macro, the Vba modules needs to be removed.
+To remove a macro, the Vba modules needs to be removed.

 * name – Name of the Vba module needs to be removed.